Reliable internet may be something you take for granted, but even the most basic plans represent a financial hardship for low-income households.

-Depending on how much you do at home, you may not require blazing internet speeds.
-You’ll be fine with lower speeds if you’re streaming content on one device and primarily checking email and social media from your phone.
+You may not require blazing internet speeds depending on how much you do at home.
+You’ll be OK with lower speeds if you’re streaming content on one device and primarily checking email and social media from your phone.
 If your home is full of smart and connected devices, you’ll want the service to support all of them.

 Here are some general guidelines to get started: